-The deliberation between Hugo and Jekyll will require you to think about project size — how big should your site be?
-Should you have one giant site, with content for all documentation/products stored in the same repo?
+The deliberation between Hugo and Jekyll will require you to think about project size — how big should your project be?
+Should you have one giant project, with content for all documentation/products stored in the same repo?
 Or should you have multiple smaller repos?
 These are some of the considerations I wrestled with when implementing docs-as-code tooling.
-I concluded that having a single, massive project is superior because it allows easier content re-use, onboarding, validation and error checking, deployment management, and more.
+I concluded that having a single, massive project is superior because it allows easier content re-use, onboarding, validation, and error checking, deployment management, and more.

 If starting from scratch, I might use Hugo instead of Jekyll.
-However, I have a lot of custom scripting in Jekyll already (such as the ability to generate Kindle books and PDF), not to mention a publishing pipeline with Jekyll already integrated.
-However, given that content is largely in the same format (Markdown with YAML frontmatter), switching between the two platforms shouldn’t be too difficult (thought admittedly, I haven’t tried it).
+However, I have a lot of custom scripting in Jekyll already (such as the ability to generate Kindle books and PDF), not to mention a publishing pipeline with Jekyll already integrated at the server level.
+However, given that content is largely in the same format (Markdown with YAML frontmatter), switching between the two platforms shouldn’t be too difficult — thoughh admittedly, I haven’t tried it.

 publish: true, and another configuration file (e.g., config-acme.yml) that sets all content as